FAQs

 Are there other initiatives being undertaken in the study area?

-The City of Ottawa is currently rebuilding the light rail transit station and adding double tracking, as part of the Stage 2 expansion of the system.
+The City of Ottawa has recently completed the light rail transit station and adding double tracking, as part of the Stage 2 expansion of the system.
 As well, the City is planning a bus rapid transit route along Heron Road and Baseline Road.

 What is the future of district energy in Confederation Heights?